unovue/radix-vue/docs/content/components/accordion.md

 ### Header

-Wraps an `Accordion.Trigger`.
+Wraps an `AccordionTrigger`.
 Use the `asChild` prop to update it to the appropriate heading level for your page.

 <PropsTable :data="[{
       name: 'asChild',